 But proposals have also led to accusation of ‘bully tactics’ by unions bosses, after Tyne and Wear Fire and Rescue Authority voted this morning to begin a public consultation.

-At the meeting, authority vice chairman Nick Forbes, leader of Newcastle City Council, revealed a separate set of options, which would have included withdrawing some fire engines from services, had already been ruled out.
+At the meeting, authority vice chairman Nick Forbes, leader of Newcastle City Council, revealed a separate set of options, which would have included withdrawing some fire engines form services, had already been ruled out.

 But for Russ King of the Fire Brigades Union, the admission was intended to boost backing for the proposals.